groboclown/petronia/The_Great_V3.md

     * add PGP and checksum to zip loader.
 * Add the external execution w/ event bus code.
     * The local end that launches the process and marshals state across the wire must keep track of which events are listened to by the process.
 This acts for two purposes - one, that only the necessary events are passed across the wire, and two, if the process dies, then the launcher can deregister those event listeners correctly.
+* Extensions: enforce only one implementation of an API loaded.

+## Tech Debt

+Early development that caused rethinking of how things are done, but that code needs to be revisited to do over again.

+* default.extension:
+    * loading needs better error handling.
+* default.state:
+    * use new coding patterns.
+* default.configuration.file:
+    * needs correct locale usage for messages.
+* Unit tests everywhere.

 # Platform Implementation Notes